Debugging, Profiling and Optimising

 Description: This course covers each of the major stages in writing efficient parallel scientific software, from generating correct code through understanding performance characteristics to optimising the time to solution.

 The first day focuses on debugging code.
 It covers various methodologies for doing so, including the use of tools gdb, Valgrind and Totalview.
 The second and third days concentrate on performance profiling and optimisation.
-After an introduction to modern processor architecture (focusing on modern x86 multicore processors) day two stresses performance evaluation, introducing the Cray Performance Analysis Toolkit, Scalasca and Gprof for profiling and covering interpreting the data that these tools generate so as to discover possibilities for optimisation.
+After an introduction to modern processor architecture (focusing on modern x86 multicore processors) day two stresses performance evaluation, introducing the Cray Performance Analysis Tools (CrayPAT), Scalasca, TAU and Gprof for profiling and covering interpreting the data that these tools generate so as to discover possibilities for optimisation.
 Day 3 then uses this data to introduce serial optimisation techniques, from use of the compiler and libraries to more complex code reorganisations.

 Throughout the course attendees will have extensive hands-on experience of the tools through exercises in addition to lectures.